Stretton-on-Dunsmore, Warwickshire Planning Applications

 This is notably above the national average of approximately 87%, suggesting a relatively permissive planning environment.
 Applicants near Stretton-on-Dunsmore may find that well-prepared applications have a strong chance of success.

-The most common application types near Stretton-on-Dunsmore were outline applications (3), discharge of conditions (2).
+The most common application types near Stretton-on-Dunsmore were outline applications (3), tree works (3), discharge of conditions (3).

 Nearby Towns